 By – Dr. Sana Farista

-The LASER is one among dentistry’s most exciting advances with unique patient benefits.
+The LASER is one of dentistry’s most exciting advances with unique patient benefits.
 This device complemented and in some cases replaces the scalpel.
 Today there are many indications of various Dental Laser devices.
-This article briefly describes clinical applications of particularly the diode LASER, which seems to be promising, especially in cases were operative and post-operative blood loss, post-operative discomfort and swelling is to be considered.
-The application of lasers is wavelength specific and depends on its absorption and interaction in different oral tissues.
-Over the last four decades, various wavelengths have been successfully used in dentistry, for the management of procedures like tooth exposure, frenectomy, crown lengthening, depigmentation, removal of mucocele and ulcer healing.
+This article briefly describes clinical applications of particularly the diode LASER, which seems to be promising, especially in cases where operative and post-operative blood loss, postoperative discomfort, and swelling are to be considered.
+The application of lasers is wavelength-specific and depends on their absorption and interaction in different oral tissues.
+Over the last four decades, various wavelengths have been successfully used in dentistry, for the management of procedures like tooth exposure, frenectomy, crown lengthening, depigmentation, removal of mucocele, and ulcer healing.
 Thus, the use of LASER in clinical dentistry may lead to an alteration in conventional clinical practice and will help to establish the best management strategy with minimal invasion.

 Case 1: Tooth Exposure

 Conventionally, the exposure of the tooth was performed using a scalpel followed by bonding an orthodontic bracket and a ligature wire.
 The tooth is then gradually repositioned using controlled forces.
 The problems associated were morbidity of the procedure and the difficulty in maintaining isolation for bonding.
 A Diode Laser has been used in this case to illustrate the minimally invasive technique of exposing a canine for orthodontic repositioning (Fig 1 to 4).
 Since the canine tip was out of the bone, it was possible to use a soft tissue laser.
 In cases where the tooth is embedded in bone, a hard tissue laser, such as the Erbium; Cr: YSGG or Erbium YAG, is recommended

 Case 2: Labial/Lingual Frenectomy